Diet Cheat Days: Yes or No?

-I’m currently losing weight by eating 1250-1350 calories daily, My normal intake is about 1750.
-I’ve heard that a “cheat day” will boost my metabolism and increase leptin levels.
+Dear Fun and Fit, K and A: I’ve heard that a “cheat day” will boost my metabolism and increase leptin hormone levels.
+I’m currently losing weight by eating 1250-1350 calories daily.
+My normal intake is about 1750.
 Today I ate about 3600 calories for my “cheat day.”
 Is that too much or is it okay?
 I’ll go back on my diet tomorrow.
-Will this all boost my metabolism or can I gain weight?
-Thank you, and greetings from Finland
+Will this all boost my metabolism or cause me to gain weight?
+Thank you, and greetings from Helsinki, Finland Mira

 We love your name; it means “wonderful” and “peace.”
 We’re going to tell you right up front that we are NOT fans of “cheat days” for a whole bunch of reasons.
 We shall now do our best to talk you out of eating this way.

 * Just the name implies you’re a cheater.
 Who wants to feel that kind of shame and have that label?
 It’s all negative.
 We hate the whole concept of looking at food as good or bad.
 Food isn’t moral; it’s fuel.Food is not moral; it's fuel.
 Shift away from bad & good thinking in order to lose weight, gain health.
 Click To Tweet